mleimer/tms-next-intl-crodwin/tms-next-intl-crowdin/README.md

 Crowdin uses a source file and multiple translation files.
 The source may also be a translation at the same time.
-In this setup, the en.json file serves as the source as well as for the EN-translation.
+In this setup, the `en.json` file serves as the source as well as for the EN-translation.
+The sync happens [upon request](https://crowdin.com/project/tms-next-intl-crowdin/apps/system/github), or once every hour.